gaufung/Handon-ml/Chapter10/README.md

 2. Why is it generally preferable to use a *Logistic Regression* classifier rather than a *Perception*?
 How can you tweak a Perception to make it equvalent to a Logistic Regression clasifier?

-*Perception* do not output a class probability, it just make predictions based ont hard threshold.
+*Perception* do not output a class probability, it just make predictions based on the hard threshold.
 If you change the activation function to the logistic function.
 And training it using *Gradient Descent* to minimize the loss.

 3. Why was the logistic activation function a key ingredient in training the first MLPs?